BBQ Smoking is Not Only For Salmon!!!

 - Apply Three Little Pig’s Championship Rub to the Catfish.

-- Prepare Good-One Smoker with All Natural Lump Charcoal and set smoking temp to 225 degrees for the fish.
+- Prepare smoker with All Natural Lump Charcoal and set smoking temp to 225 degrees for the fish.

 - Arrange Catfish, on rectangle.
 Place catfish on foil on grill.
 Add your choice of flavor wood (Cherry) to the smoker, cook until Catfish is firm to touch and glaze forms over Catfish, usually 45 minutes to 1 hour.